uktrade/stream-unzip/README.md

 - Zip64 ZIP files.
 These are ZIP files that allow sizes far beyond the approximate 4GiB limit of the original ZIP format.

-- WinZip-style AES-encrypted ZIPs.
+- WinZip-style AES-encrypted / password-protected ZIPs.
 Python's zipfile module cannot open AES-encrypted ZIPs.

-- Legacy-encrypted ZIP files.
+- Legacy-encrypted / password-protected ZIP files.
 This is also known as ZipCrypto/Zip 2.0.

 - ZIP files created by Java's ZipOutputStream that are larger than 4GiB.
 At the time of writing libarchive-based stream readers cannot read these without error.